aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 1. Observe the fields being passed from Lex to Lambda: `userId`, `bot`, `inputTranscript`, name of the intent, and slots identified.
 See documentation [here](http://docs.aws.amazon.com/lex/latest/dg/lambda-input-response-format.html) on detailed explanation of all available fields.

+	> A note on the `userId` field:
+	>
+	> Think of it as a session identifier used to distinguish conversations or threads.
+If you are building integration using Lex's API directly, see documentation [here](http://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostText.html#API_runtime_PostText_RequestParameters) on deciding what value to use for the user ID field.
+	> For natively supported messaging platforms, the userID is filled for you by the integration (e.g. the user's phone number is used as `userId` in the case of Twilio SMS.)

 </details>

 ### Next module